Skip to main content

 Soil isn’t just “dirt.”
 Certain clay soils are highly reactive, meaning they expand when wet and shrink when dry.
 This natural movement can place stress on buildings, leading to cracks, uneven settling, and structural damage over time if not properly managed.

-A Site Classification ensures engineers and builders understand the soil’s reactivity so they can design a footing or slab system that accommodates these movements and protects the integrity of your structure.
+A Site Classification Report ensures engineers and builders understand the soil’s reactivity so they can design a footing or slab system that accommodates these movements and protects the integrity of your structure.

 Understanding Your Site’s Classification